In this section you can see the options that are available for tenants in social housing, and those on low incomes, for home ownership.

 This scheme, which is also sometimes called the Home Move Purchase Grant, gives you a lump sum towards buying a property in the private sector when you are releasing your Tendring District Council property so that we can then rent it to a family in need.

-For more information, please see our guidance and form in our useful documents area.
+For more information, please see our cash incentive scheme guidance form.

 If you have bought a council flat or have a long term lease agreement with us, our long leaseholder pages give useful information on issues such as your service charges, planned works etc as well as your leaseholder's handbook.